Gilman Terms and Conditions Contract

 The Gilman Scholarship Program and U.S. Department of State require that all Gilman Scholars register with the Smart Traveler Enrollment Program (STEP).
 The STEP was formerly known as “Travel Registration” or “Registration with Embassies” and allows recipients to receive the latest travel updates and information via email.

 All Gilman Scholarship recipients must upload, via Gilman’s online portal, an official transcript from their currently enrolled institution.
 Your current transcript must include your “in progress” term and/or the completed term before your Gilman Application.
-If this is your first academic term at your current institution you will need to submit an official enrollment verification letter, including your academic courses, issued from your registrar’s office or from your study abroad office in place of your home institution transcript.
+If this is your first academic term at your current institution you will need to submit an official enrollment verification letter, including your name, academic courses, issued from your registrar’s office or from your study abroad office in place of your home institution transcript.

-If you have any questions regarding the submission of your official transcript(s), please see our Transcript Tips or contact us immediately to ensure you are able to submit them by the award documentation deadline.
+If you have any questions regarding the submission of your transcript(s), please see our Transcript Tips or contact us immediately to ensure you are able to submit them by the award documentation deadline.

 Scholarship Payment Information